PiotrKopecki/WeddingAppService/README.md

-# Service for wedding app
+# Service for wedding app - in progress

 ## Example of running mysql db locally